You do not need planning or construction approval for minor, low impact development when it:

 Land Characteristic Requirements

 You will need to know the zoning and land characteristics of your property to understand if your development is exempt.
 This information is available in a Planning Certificate, or by conducting a property search on the NSW Planning Portal.

 Exempt development must not be carried out on land that contains a State listed heritage item or is subject to an interim heritage order under the Heritage Act 1977 (with some exceptions) or on any environmentally sensitive area.

 Which Planning Controls Do I Use?

-If your proposal does not comply with all of the requirements outlined above and in the relevant planning policy, then it is unable to be considered as exempt development and instead you will need to get approval through either a Complying Development Certificate or Development Application (and Construction Certificate) before you can start any work.
+If your proposal does not comply with all of the requirements outlined above and in the relevant planning policy, then it is unable to be considered as exempt development and you will need to get approval through either a Complying Development Certificate or Development Application (and Construction Certificate) before you can start any work.